PyRepair/maniple/training-data/summarize-experiment-v2/luigi/28/prompt_response_response_3.md

             return False
 ```

-This corrected code should satisfy the failing tests and the expected input/output variable information provided.

-GitHub Issue Information:
-- The issue title "hive table_exists should be case insensitive?" highlights the problem of case sensitivity in table existence checks.
-- The detailed description of the issue emphasizes the need for making the comparison case insensitive to avoid test failures when dealing with capitalized table names.
-- The proposed solution aligns with the suggested approach for fixing the bug.

-By addressing the case sensitivity issue in the `table_exists` function, the bug should be resolved, and the corrected code will align with the expectations outlined in the failing tests and the GitHub issue.
+With this corrected version, the function will now correctly compare table names in a case insensitive manner and pass the failing test.

+Additionally, a GitHub issue related to this bug can be titled "Fix #896: make table_exists case insensitive".
+The detailed description for the issue can state:
+"Check stdout against table.lower() to avoid case issues."

+This fix will address the case sensitivity issue and ensure that the function works as expected in a case insensitive environment.